awesome/mv-opsworks-cookbooks/README.md

 ## deployment::secrets_file recipe

-Include this custom recipe to generate a too_many_secrets.rb file containing ENV variables for a Rails application.
+Include this custom recipe to generate a too_many_secrets.rb file containing ENV variables for use by a Rails application.

 ### Custom JSON

-Add a 'secrets' section to the custom JSON in your stack configuration and specify the secrets file to be symlinked:
+In the custom JSON in your [stack configuration](http://docs.aws.amazon.com/opsworks/latest/userguide/workingstacks-json.html), add a 'secrets' section with the ENV variables and their values.
+(Variable names will be upcased.)
+Also add the secrets file to the list of files to symlink.

 ```
 {